saqibur/django-project-structure/README.md

 * A mother-folder containing all apps for our project.
 Congruent to any JS-framework's `src` folder.
 If you really wanted to, you could even call it the `src` folder.
 Again, it's up to you.
-* An app can be a django template project, or an rest framework API.
+* An app can be a django template project, or a rest framework API.

 ### `services`
 * We’ll be writing business logic in services instead of anywhere else.